-- I have identified the skills needed to carry out this project, and I feel comfortable with those skills. - I have identified the skills needed to carry out this project, and I have devised specific plans for strengthening skills with which I am not comfortable or familiar. - I know my client population (I am making every attempt to understand their needs from their perspective). - I know what to do in case of an emergency. - II.
+- I have identified the skills needed to carry out this project, and I have devised specific plans for strengthening skills with which I am not comfortable or familiar. - I know my client population (I am making every attempt to understand their needs from their perspective). - I know what to do in case of an emergency.

+II.
 Students will have necessary legal documents to participate in the community-based project:

-- If I will be driving, I have a valid license and liability insurance. - If required by the host site, I will complete a security background check for this Capstone.
-If I am unable to pass this background check, the instructor will work with me to arrange for an alternate service placement. - III.
-Students should take responsibility for their behavior throughout the community-based project: - I understand that I am responsible for my own personal health and safety. - I have insurance (if agency requires specific coverage for volunteers). - I understand the waivers I sign.
+If I will be driving, I have a valid license and liability insurance.

+- III.
+Students should take responsibility for their behavior throughout the community-based project: - I understand that I am responsible for my own personal health and safety. - I have insurance (if agency requires specific coverage for volunteers). - I understand the waivers I sign. - I have thought of risks involved in this community-based project.
+For example:

-- I have thought of risks involved in this community-based project.
-For example: - What are clients' special needs? - What can I do to reduce risks by my own behavior, clothing, preparation? - What behaviors fall outside of my job description?
-(Example: Is it OK to transport clients?) - IV.
-Students will be aware of the legal issues associated with the service-learning experience. - Negligence involves a mistake, lack of attention, reckless behavior, or indifference to the duty of care of another person.
+What are clients' special needs?
+What can I do to reduce risks by my own behavior, clothing, preparation?

+What behaviors fall outside of my job description?
+(Example: Is it OK to transport clients?)

+IV.
+Students will be aware of the legal issues associated with the service-learning experience.

+- Negligence involves a mistake, lack of attention, reckless behavior, or indifference to the duty of care of another person.
 A reasonable person should have been able to foresee the possibility of injury.
 (Example: wet spot on floor, child climbing on balance beam, etc.) - Intentional misconduct or criminal misconduct involves potential harm caused by a volunteer.
 A volunteer is responsible for any harm caused to an organization or individual if the harm resulted from intentional or criminal misconduct on the part of the volunteer.
 (A crime is a crime even if you are a volunteer.) - Invasion of privacy involves confidentiality.
 Follow the confidentiality policies of the agency.
 If they do not clearly inform you of the policy ask them for their policy guidelines regarding this.
 (Example: client histories and personal records are confidential.)